TULiberalArts/Public-Policy/pages/resources.md

 We may only be able to give full consideration to applications that we receive before these the important deadlines.
 While we sometimes may be able to accept applications after these deadlines, we cannot guarantee that late applications will be processed and evaluated in time for enrollment in your preferred semester.

 **Q: What are the MPP courses like?**
 MPP required courses are usually offered in classes of 25 students or less.
 They provide a mixture of lecture, class discussion, and in some cases, oral reports and presentations.
-You should plan on doing significant reading before each course meeting, and most classes require a mix of work both individually and in small groups.
+Plan on doing significant reading before each course meeting.
+Most classes require a mix of work both individually and in small groups.

 **Q: Can I join this program if I may not be able to attend some seminars?**
 We realize that many prospective MPP students work part or full-time and may have many life obligations in addition to pursuing this degree.
 However, we expect that MPP students make attending all regularly scheduled course meetings a primary weekly priority.